seccubus/seccubus/README.md

 * TZ - Set the timezone of the container
 * TLS - Controls TLS behaviour `yes` means TLS is on, otherwise TLS is off.
 TLS is on by default.
 * JIT_GROUP - Controls JIT provisioning of users
+* CRON_MAIL_TO - Mail cron messages to this addres
+* CRON_* - Add these lines to crontab in alphabetical order

 Change log